 - I don't live in the U.S. Am I eligible to apply for a scholarship?

 Yes!
 We accept applications from flower lovers from across the globe.
-In fact, most of our 2018 scholarships were awarded to international applicants.

 - How many scholarships do you offer?